Animal work that requires IACUC approval

 Research or teaching protocols involving the use of animals require NTU-IACUC approval before work on these animals can commence.

-These include all live vertebrates such as:
+These include work done on all live vertebrates such as:

 • mammals